Celtic v Hibs on as 13 players isolate for hosts

 On Saturday, Celtic assistant manager John Kennedy admitted the club had been guilty of "minor slip-ups" in Covid-19 protocols during their six days in Dubai.

-Photos emerged of members of the Celtic party not distancing or wearing face coverings, and Kennedy says they give a "bleak" but "false" impression.
+Photos emerged of members of the Celtic party not distancing or wearing face coverings, and Kennedy said they give a "bleak" but "false" impression.

 "The contacts were identified during the period from Wednesday last week, primarily around flight and team coach travel, during which time Celtic applied the same rigorous protocols used for pre-season training camps, Uefa match travel and for all domestic match arrangements in Scotland," read a statement from the Scottish Premiership champions.